keremciu/babel-plugin-intl-advance/README.md

 ## This solution

-Plugin automatically read your JavaScript files and extract messages from your `intl.formatMessage` function calls then put extracted messages into locale files without any conflict.
+Plugin automatically read your JavaScript files and extract translation keys from your `intl.formatMessage` function calls then put extracted keys into locale files without any conflict.

+This plugin doesn't handle description and defaultMessage keys inside your translation object.
+This plugin only handles your "id" prop of your translation object.

 > Note: If you use components like `<FormattedMessage>` provided by react-intl, this plugin doesn't work you.
 This plugin only get function calls like `intl.formatMessage()`.
 You need use this function call while using `injectIntl` and `useIntl`.